jonowo/dse-stats-json/README.md

 | 4C1X-33222 | 3322 & attaining level 2+ in one elective subject |
 | 4C2X-332233 | 3322 & attaining level 3+ in two elective subjects |

+> When will the data for the most recent exam be released?

+In the following January.

 > Why is the data so disorganized?

 info@hkeaa.edu.hk